 There are things you can do to reduce your own risk of developing dementia.
 These include keeping active, eating healthily, and exercising your mind.
 Your lifestyle has a profound impact on your brain health.
+What you eat and drink, how much you exercise, how well you sleep, the way you socialise, and how you manage stress are all critically important to your brain health.

+There is a lot of evidence that lifestyle choices can affect our risk of developing dementia.
 Dementia risk is lowest in people who have healthy behaviours in mid-life (aged 40-65).
-The younger you start the better, so start as early as possible!